 Illinois: The Village Tavern (Long Grove)

 Just north of Chicago lies the oldest bar in Illinois, which also serves as its oldest restaurant.
 The Village Tavern opened in 1849, and it’s a great place to enjoy comfort food during the long and freezing Illinois winters, with steaks, stews, and plenty of warm meals such as corned beef sandwiches and baked French onion soup.

 Honest Abe himself came to dine at The Log Inn in 1844, where you can still find a menu full of delicious comfort food and homemade pies.
 Established in 1825 as one of the earliest stagecoach stops in the country, The Log Inn is also especially known for its fried chicken and mashed potatoes.

 Iowa: Breitbach’s Country Dining (Sherrill)

 Established in 1852 and owned by the same family for six generations now, Breitbach’s Country Dining is Iowa’s oldest bar as well as it’s oldest eating establishment.
-The venue is featured on the Iowa Park Association’s Pork Tenderloin Trail due to its deep-fried pork tenderloin, and is so well-loved in the region that charter buses from through the Midwest came to help rebuild it after it was devastated in a fire in 2007.
+The venue is featured on the Iowa Park Association’s Pork Tenderloin Trail due to its deep-fried pork tenderloin, and is so well loved in the region that charter buses from throughout the Midwest came to help rebuild it after it was devastated in a fire in 2007.